-As leaders in Young Living, James and I strive to operate our business, as well as our household, from a thoroughly Christian worldview.
-Because people know that about us, we have frequently been asked about our thoughts on how we as Christians should or shouldn’t interact with secular companies as employees, as customers or, in our case, as network marketing professionals.
+As a pastor’s wife and a leader in Young Living, I strive to operate my business, as well as the rest of my life, from a thoroughly Christian worldview.
+Because people know that about me, I am frequently asked about my thoughts on how we as Christians should or shouldn’t interact with secular companies, in our case, as network marketing professionals.

 A Christian Work Ethic

-Unless you live in an Amish community, most of us also work for and engage in daily business with unbelievers, as well as brothers and sisters who have drastic theological differences.
+Unless you live under a rock, you probably work for or engage in daily business with unbelievers, as well as brothers and sisters who have drastically different theological positions.

-We homeschool our children, and we discovered long ago the benefits of networking with other homeschoolers.
-But that also meant working with families whose beliefs were sometimes drastically different than ours.
+We homeschooled our children, and we discovered long ago the benefits of networking with other homeschoolers.
+But that also meant working with families whose beliefs were sometimes very different than ours.
 Put Presbyterians, Baptists, Messianic Jews, Roman Catholics, and Mennonites all in the same room and you have the potential for all sorts of fireworks!

-James and I market essential oils for a secular company that produces the purest and most therapeutically effective essential oils on the planet.
+We market essential oils for a secular company that produces the purest and most effective essential oils on the planet.
 They also sometimes word their materials in ways with which we, as Christians, don’t agree, or in ways that may make us uncomfortable.

 To begin with, Young Living does not claim to be a “Christian company” (if there actually is such a thing).
 However, in almost every area, it is run in a way that is consistent with, and very friendly to, Christian family values.
 We have witnessed the integrity and ethical attitude of the corporate leadership, as well as in many of Young Living’s successful independent distributors.
 You see, while Young Living is technically a secular company, there are many, many Christians who are involved in it – and it shows.